-Rhode Island Criminal Defense Attorney
+Rhode Island Bail Attorney

 If you have been arrested, you should immediately call a Rhode Island bail lawyer.
 It is important to have a skilled and experienced lawyer who will fight for your rights from the beginning of the case, including getting you released on bail.
 Whether you will be released on bail is a case specific question and will require an accomplished lawyer who can advocate for your release.

 Get the advice of an experienced Rhode Island bail lawyer – Contact us today!

 In Rhode Island, the primary purpose of bail is to ensure that the defendant will be in appearance at court and will keep the peace and be of good behavior.

 Bail is set at your initial appearance in District Court or at your arraignment in Superior Court.

 The form of bail you will receive depends largely on the seriousness of the crime you have been charged with and your previous criminal history.
 Below, you will find an outline of the different forms of bail available under the Rhode Island Bail Laws.